MENTAL WELL-BEING DURING ISOLATION

 Mixed Methods + Phased Approach with Integration of Primary and Secondary Data Collection

 My methodology follows a mixed-methods, phased approach, integrating both qualitative and quantitative data from primary and secondary sources.
 Primary data will be collected through a series of experiments designed to assess human sensorial perception of biophilic stimuli and interactions, with the goal of identifying the most effective sensory combinations for countermeasure design.
+Data integration will occur concurrently, as both qualitative and quantitative data will be gathered during experimental sessions.
+To enhance the validity of the findings, I will apply triangulation during the post-analysis phase.

 The phased approach includes: